| YW USA

 Answering all your frequently asked questions about receiving a letter from Young Writers.

-Your child has come home from school, excitedly waving a letter and a certificate (or, if they’re like my child, you have to dig the letter out of their school bag from underneath a crumpled jumper).
-The certificate is for writing, and the letter says they’ve been chosen to be published by Young Writers.
+Your child has come home from school, excitedly waving a letter and a certificate (or, if they’re like my child, you have to dig the crumpled letter out of their school bag).
+The certificate is from Young Writers, and the letter says we'd like to publish their work in a book.
 But who are we, what does the letter mean, and what do you need to do?

 What is Young Writers?

-We are a company based in Peterborough, created to inspire a love of creative writing in children and young adults, by allowing them to see their work published in real books.
-We do this by running national writing competitions for schools with engaging themes and amazing prizes.
-We also create outstanding resources to support teachers with creative writing lessons.
+We are a company based in Peterborough, created to inspire a love of creativity in children and young adults, by publishing their work in real books.
+We do this by running national writing and drawing competitions for schools with engaging themes and amazing prizes.
+We also create outstanding resources (which are all free) to support teachers with creative writing lessons.

 What does this letter mean?

-Your child’s school has entered one of our creative writing competitions, and your child’s piece of work meets the publication criteria for that competition.
-They have been selected to be published in a book alongside their classmates and other children from across the country.
+Your child’s school has entered one of our competitions, and your child’s piece of work meets the publication criteria for that competition.
+You now have the option for that piece of work to be published in a book alongside their classmates and other children from across the country.

 Does this letter mean my child has won?

 No. But that doesn’t mean it’s not an achievement!
 This letter means that their piece of work has met the competition criteria and is eligible for publication.
-We aim to publish as many children as possible as we know it’s the best way to inspire their love of writing; as long as their work meets the competition criteria, they will be selected for publication.
+We aim to publish as many children as possible, as we know it’s the best way to inspire their love of reading, writing and drawing; as long as their work meets the competition criteria, they will be selected for publication.

 The winners of the competition will then be chosen at a later date from published entries only.